Should clients sack their accountants?

 The AccountingWEB posting Is Robert Craven right when he says clients should sack their accountants? created a quite a stir.
 As luck would have it, I roomed with Robert during Netski 2011 so was able to get him to explain the thinking behind his remarks as quoted by Steve Pipe.

-Steve Pipe quoted Robert’s comment that “If you are not delighted and ecstatically happy with your accountant, and you don’t think your accountant is helping you to get more customers, get more sales, get more profits, get more cash into your business then you should change accountant.
+The key comment was: “If you are not delighted and ecstatically happy with your accountant, and you don’t think your accountant is helping you to get more customers, get more sales, get more profits, get more cash into your business then you should change accountant.
 It’s as simple as that.”

 For many accountants this statement was a bit like a red rag to a bull.